FLORALS FAST AND LOOSE – THE SEQUEL

 IMPORTANT INFORMATION ON ACCESSING CLASSES AND SELLING WORK CREATED IN THIS COURSE:

-**Upon purchasing your course, you will be asked to create an account and go through the purchase process, even though the cost is $0.
+**Upon purchasing your course, you will be asked to create an account and go through the purchase process (even if the cost is $0 for a free course).
 If you have already created an account, after purchase your course will IMMEDIATELY be available under “LOGIN” at the top right-hand of karabullockart.com.

 **If your course does not show up, please email us at karabullockart@gmail.com